LynnColeArt/AsciiArtConverter/README.md

 1.  `python ascii_converter.py images/my_image.png`

-    This will convert the image to colored ASCII art and generate an HTML file named `output.html` in the project directory.
+    This will convert the image to colored ASCII art and generate an HTML file named after your original file, but with the .html extension.

-2. Open `output.html` in a web browser to view the generated ASCII art.
+2. Open the file in a web browser to view the generated ASCII art.

 ## Customization